 We recognize the importance of learning the language of our host country and many of our parents inquire on how proficient in Chinese their child may become while attending SSIS.
 In our Early Years and Elementary school every child will have 40 minutes of Chinese instruction daily.
 These classes are designed to encourage a broader understanding of both the Chinese language and the culture.
 In our Secondary school, students will have one class dedicated to Chinese as a second language as part of the curriculum if they so choose.

 In keeping with the IB philosophy, maintenance of mother tongue is encouraged and supported at SSIS.
-We recognize that continuing to develop the students’ mother tongue and literacy skills in their home language supports the development of their English language skills.
+We recognize that continuing to develop our students’ mother tongue and literacy skills in their home language is imperative in the development of their English language skills.

-Presently we offer the following mother tongue programs as part of the curriculum: German, Japanese, Korean and Chinese.
+Presently we offer the following mother tongue programmes as part of the curriculum: German, Japanese, Korean and Chinese.

 Should there be a need and request we are happy to facilitate additional mother tongue lessons by providing classroom space for external tutors to deliver instruction, either face-to-face or online.
 Tutors are employed and compensated by the parents of the students involved in the program.
 In the past we have supported languages such as French, Czech, Dutch, Swedish and Latin.